hikinthru/hikinthru.github.io/_posts/2017-10-24-Using-Custom-Domains-On-GitHub-Pages.md

 ---
 image: domain.jpg
-title: "Using Custom Domains On GitHub Pages"
+title: "How to Use Custom Domains On GitHub Pages"
 ---

-Configuring your domain name to point to GitHub Pages involves three steps, the first at GitHub in the blog repository (your_username.github.io), and the next two at your domain registrar.
-These are the steps with GoDaddy as the registrar.
+GitHub Pages is a service by GitHub that provides anyone with free Web hosting for static sites.
+Every GitHub account is allowed one free site.
+This makes it *very* economical.
+The service even allows a user to have a custom domain (e.g., hikinthru.com).
+Once you have GitHub Pages going this is how you would implement a custom domain.

 ![Image alt]({{ site.baseurl }}/assets/images/domain.jpg)

-## In the github.io repository, edit or create the CNAME file in the root
+Configuring GitHub Pages to point to your custom domain involves three steps, the first at GitHub in your site repository (your_username.github.io), and the next two at your domain registrar.
+These instructions make two assumptions, one, you already have a custom domain that you have purchased through a domain registrar (e.g., [GoDaddy](https://www.godaddy.com), [Google Domains](https://domains.google/), etc.) and two, that you already have a [GitHub account](https://github.com/) and have set up your [GitHub Pages](https://pages.github.com/).
+If either of these is not true just click the links to get started and come back as soon as you're ready.

+## 1. CNAME File on GitHub

-Add the root domain name, without www., e.g., hikinthru.com.
+In the root of your site's GitHub Pages repository create a text file named simply CNAME, all caps with no extension.
+Type the root domain name at the top, without www., e.g., hikinthru.com.
+Save it.

-## At the domain registrar, change the CNAME record
+This file is your Canonical Name Record.
+It is a very simple component of the Domain Name System, or DNS, that all of the content on the Internet is organized by.
+The CNAME record tells the Internet (really the machines that run it) that even though your site is hosted for example at [hikinthru.github.io](https://hikinthru.github.io) the *actual address* of your site is something different, in my case [hikinthru.com](hikinthru.com).

+## CNAME File at Domain Registrar

 At the domain registrar (following their instructions for editing your CNAME record), point the CNAME record to your_username.github.io, e.g., hikinthru.github.io.